 Travel Documents & Traveller's Cheques: Cover for the replacement cost of your travel documents including passports, travel documents or travellers cheques lost or stolen from you during your Journey.

-Theft Of Cash: Cover for the following items stolen from your person; banknotes, cash, currency notes, postal orders and money orders.
+Theft Of Cash: Cover for the following items stolen from your person, including banknotes, cash, currency notes, postal orders and money orders.

 Luggage & Personal Effects: Cover for luggage and personal effects stolen, lost or damaged during travel.
-Common claims include luggage, personal effects, cameras, spectacles and a computer.
+Some of the most common claims we deal with include luggage, personal effects, cameras, spectacles and a computer.

 Luggage & Personal Effects Delay Expenses: Cover to purchase essential items of clothing and other personal items following Luggage delayed and Personal Effects being delayed, misdirected or misplaced by your carrier for more than 12 hours.